 Local governments must have the authority under federal law to enforce zero-tolerance standards for interference with public safety communications.
-(See additional related policy in Section 7.03 (D) Standards.)

-B. Communications Infrastructure Siting

-Municipalities process and deploy the vast majority of wireless broadband infrastructure projects in a timely manner, respecting not only the needs of providers, but also the needs of the communities they serve.
+6. Communications Infrastructure Siting Municipalities process and deploy the vast majority of wireless broadband infrastructure projects in a timely manner, respecting not only the needs of providers, but also the needs of the communities they serve.
 Local governments have the right and obligation to ensure wireless siting requests comply with current health, safety, building, engineering, and electrical requirements, as well as comply with tower fall zones and set-back ordinances.

-NLC opposes efforts by the Federal Communications Commission to preempt local authority over wireless infrastructure, and supports legislative and judicial remedies to this preemption.
+NLC opposes efforts by the Federal Communications Commission to preempt local authority over wireless infrastructure and supports legislative and judicial remedies to this preemption.